heart disease and hair loss

 You may have previously read that laser hair regrowth treatments work best when used in conjunction to anti-inflammatory shampoos.
 People experience hair loss though inflammatory scalp conditions, including folliculitis – meaning inflammation of the hair follicles.

 Did you know that all diseases, including heart problems, are at their core some type of inflammation?
 Whether it’s due to our diet, the environment or certain lifestyle choices, such as smoking, our bodies respond to anything negative with inflammation as a protection mechanism.
-Inflammation throughout the body won’t spare your scalp and hair follicles, so hair loss follows.
+Inflammation throughout the body won’t spare your scalp and hair follicles.
+Inflammation in the scalp can disrupt the normal hair growth cycle and lead to hair loss due to heart disease.

 We all love to have our sweets and our occasional fried foods but if it becomes a habit, then our body can become resistant to insulin.
 This can lead to Type II diabetes.
 Poor nutrition choices, along with a lack of exercise, are also factors that cause cardiovascular problems.
 For this reason, some research indicates that both conditions sometimes come hand-in-hand.